BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Theoretical Analysis

 We assume that at each round $t$ the point $\tilde{\bm x}_t$ selected by the BO policy satisfies a gap rule relative to $\bm x_t^*$: $\Delta_t(\tilde{\bm x}_t) \le \rho_t \,\tilde\alpha_t(\bm x_t^*)$ for some user-specified sequence $(\rho_t)_{t\ge 1}$, where $\rho_t \in [0,1)$.
 Intuitively, $\rho_t$ is the fraction of acquisition value we are willing to sacrifice at time $t$ in order to simplify the configuration.
 We begin by bounding the accumulated acquisition inaccuracies in terms of $\rho_t$ (Lemma~\ref{lem:rho-to-eta} in Appendix~\ref{appdx:proofs}).
 Leveraging this lower bound, we obtain the following regret bound for BONSAI with GP-UCB. \begin{restatable}[Regret bound via accumulated inaccuracy]{theorem}{klcspecialization} Assume the GP-UCB setting and kernel regularity conditions of \citet{srinivas} and \citet{pmlr-v286-kim25b}: in particular, $f\in\mathcal H_k$ with $\|f\|_{\mathcal H_k}\le B$, $k(x,x)\le 1$, and the noise is conditionally $R$-sub-Gaussian.
 Let $\alpha_t(\bm x) = \mu_{t-1}(\bm x) + \beta_t \sigma_{t-1}(\bm x)$ be the GP-UCB acquisition with $\beta_t = B + R\sqrt{2\bigl(\gamma_{t-1} + 1 + \log(1/\delta)\bigr)},$ where $\delta \in (0,1]$.
 Suppose that at round $t$ BONSAI returns $\tilde{\bm x}_t$ satisfying the relative rule $\Delta_t(\tilde{\bm x}_t) \le \rho_t \,\tilde\alpha_t(\bm x_t^{*}),$ where $\rho_t \in [0,1).$ Let $\gamma_T$ denote the maximum information gain after $T$ evaluations.
 Then, with probability at least $1-\delta$,

-\end{restatable} Intuitively, the cumulative regret is at most the regret of standard GP-UCB plus an additive penalty corresponding to the additional regret due to the accumulated inaccuracies.
-This gives a direct and interpretable trade-off: every time we insist on sparsity by potentially degrading the acquisition value by up to a fraction $\rho_t$, we pay a penalty proportional to $\rho_t$.
-Furthermore, BONSAI remains asymptotically no-regret under certain conditions on the sequence $(\rho_t)_{t\geq 1}$. \begin{restatable}[Asymptotic No-Regret]{corollary}{bonsaiklc} If the relative thresholds satisfy $\sum_{t=1}^\infty \rho_t < \infty$ or more generally $\sum_{t=1}^T \rho_t = O(\sqrt{T}),$ then BONSAI remains asymptotically no-regret and preserves the standard GP-UCB rate up to lower-order terms. \end{restatable} For example, using $\rho_t=\frac{c}{t}$, where $c>0$ satisfies \cref{cor:bonsai-klc} when used with squared exponential or Matérn kernels (see \cref{cor:schedules} in Appendix~\ref{appdx:theory} for formal examples and bounds).
+\end{restatable} The bound is the standard GP-UCB rate plus an additive penalty proportional to $\sum_t \rho_t$: each round we sacrifice up to a fraction $\rho_t$ of acquisition value for sparsity, and pay a corresponding regret penalty.
+Under appropriate conditions on $(\rho_t)_{t\ge 1}$, BONSAI remains asymptotically no-regret. \begin{restatable}[Asymptotic No-Regret]{corollary}{bonsaiklc} If the relative thresholds satisfy $\sum_{t=1}^\infty \rho_t < \infty$ or more generally $\sum_{t=1}^T \rho_t = O(\sqrt{T}),$ then BONSAI remains asymptotically no-regret and preserves the standard GP-UCB rate up to lower-order terms. \end{restatable} For example, using $\rho_t=\frac{c}{t}$, where $c>0$ satisfies \cref{cor:bonsai-klc} when used with squared exponential or Matérn kernels (see \cref{cor:schedules} in Appendix~\ref{appdx:theory} for formal examples and bounds).

-These results align BONSAI with the inexact-maximization framework of \citet{pmlr-v286-kim25b} and make the “cost of pruning’’ explicit: BONSAI enforces a per-round inexactness budget through $\rho_t$, which contributes additively to $M_T$ and thus to the $M_T\sqrt{\gamma_T}$ term in the regret bound.
-By choosing a decreasing schedule $(\rho_t)$ (e.g., $\rho_t \propto 1/t$), users can prune aggressively in early rounds while ensuring that the accumulated inaccuracy remains sublinear, so BONSAI retains the asymptotic optimality guarantees of exact GP-UCB.\footnote{\citet{pmlr-v70-wang17e} showed that MES and PI are special cases of UCB, so our theoretical results hold for those as well.} Our primary theoretical contribution is quantifying the additional regret introduced by pruning (for both constant thresholds and decaying schedules), and we empirically validate that both constant and scheduled choices of $\rho$ work well at the finite budgets of interest in Section~\ref{sec:experiments} and Appendices~\ref{appdx:bonsai_rho_sens} and~\ref{appdx:bonsai_ucb}.